Imagine Trying to Get a Loan Without a Financial Identity

 “InVenture has a unique approach to streamlining household economic data collection,” he says.
 “Typical household economic surveys may include credit worthiness question biases, and may not evaluate the acquisition of new household assets for determining an appropriate credit amount.”

 Leveraging the mobile phone for InSight, household respondents have much more than a loan disbursement as the carrot for motivation.
 Mobile subscriber users can now own the process of providing their own meaningful granular data based on actual economic transactions occurring across their daily lives.
 A dashboard of data, Siroya explains, is what brings this innovation full circle.
 It’s not just about getting people to use InSight, it’s also about the direct link to financial institutions that can offer people loans and other financial services.
-It’s also about the data gathered, says Siroya, which can help the development and finance sectors understand a massive market that’s been largely neglect by the credit industry.
+It’s also about the data gathered, says Siroya, which can help the development and finance sectors understand a massive market that’s been largely neglected by the credit industry.
 This data is beneficial to nonprofits, international organizations, any institution targeting that market.

 Jonathan Hughes, general counsel at Barclays and an adviser to Siroya, agrees.
 He believes the potential for the InVenture market is near limitless—not only is it apt for India and Kenya but also for low-income communities in East London, downtown Los Angeles, or Harlem, New York.
 In other words, it is not restricted to the bottom of the pyramid.